owncast/owncast.github.io/docs/api/activitypub.md

 6. **Optionally** act as a directory: set `https://owncast.online/ns#directory` to `true` on your `Follow`, have the operator approve it, then consume the `Offer`/`Leave` pings and the `https://owncast.online/ns#*` metadata for real-time liveness and richer directory entries.
 7. **Verify** the signature on everything Owncast sends you against the actor's `#main-key`.

-Remember that Owncast will not accept replies or posts (`Create` is rejected) and exposes no `following` list, so design your integration around following + notifications + likes/boosts rather than two-way conversation.
+Owncast accepts replies and mentions only as notifications for the operator and plugins: they are never threaded, displayed, or re-federated, and the server exposes no `following` list.
+Design your integration around following + notifications + likes/boosts rather than two-way conversation.